Gusse1/portfolio/content/posts/house-of-sepsis.md

 Github link: https://github.com/Gusse1/hos_game
 itch.io link: https://mikaelgustafsson.itch.io/house-of-sepsis

+My roles: Solo project, used some CC0 assets for models and audio, which were modified for my purposes.
+Some libraries were used for technology purposes.
+Check the GitHub for more thorough overview.

 {{< youtube rhesvD_n2QU >}}

 House of Sepsis is a survival horror, first-person shooter that focuses on making the player uneasy and using action and puzzle solving to further immerse the player in a strange world.